zmarkan/chatkit-sample-auth0-rules/README.md

-# Auth0 post-login rules to create Chatkit users and add them to rooms
+# DEPRECATED

-See the repository [github.com/zmarkan/chatkit-sample-client](https://github.com/zmarkan/chatkit-sample-client) for a guide on how to use them.
+See the repository [github.com/zmarkan/chatkit-sample-client](https://github.com/zmarkan/chatkit-sample-client) instead.
+The rules have moved there.